Off Camera Flash

 Wide-open f/stops

-Many photographers today are shooting with an f/1.4 lens.
-If you go outside to shoot you cannot use a manual flash because shooting at f/1.4 means you will have to shoot at a very high shutter speed.
+Many photographers today shoot with an f/1.4 lens.
+If you go outside to shoot, you cannot use a manual flash because shooting at f/1.4 means shooting at a very high shutter speed.
 The TTL high-speed sync lets you shoot with a flash.

-To be able to shoot large groups outside you need those high f/stops that will often require the manual flash.
-To be flexible and use high sync shutter speed you need the TTL system.
-What I hope you now know is there are advantages to both systems.
+To shoot large groups outside, you need those high f/stops that often require manual flash.
+The TTL system must be flexible and have a high sync shutter speed.
+What I hope you now know is that both systems have advantages.
 Don’t buy both systems right away.
-Buy one and learn how to use all the advantages of the system.
-Once you find you cannot deliver photography to clients because the system you have is limited—buy the next system and learn all it can do.
+Buy one and learn how to use all its benefits.
+Once you cannot deliver photography to clients because your system is limited, buy the next system and discover all it can do.